learn-co-curriculum/react-hooks-running-tests/README.md

 `create-react-app`, so all you have to do to run tests in React labs is run `npm test`, which will execute the test script found in the `package.json` file.

-> If you have the `learn` gem installed as part of your setup for this course,
-> you can also run `learn test`, which will run the test files _as well as_ sync
-> your progress with Canvas.

-Running `learn test` or `npm test` should produce output like this in your
+Running `npm test` should produce output like this in your terminal:
-terminal:

 ![jest demo](https://jestjs.io/img/blog/15-watch.gif)